 What operating system do I need to use Geocart?

-Windows XP, Windows Vista, or Windows 7.
+Windows XP, Windows Vista, Windows 7, Windows 8, Windows 10.
 The server versions will also run Geocart, but we have not tested them much.

 What differences are there between Macintosh and Windows versions?